Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Robust path following control

 The fundamental concept of MEC is to estimate discrepancies—referred to as model errors—between the actual plant and its nominal model based on observed input–output behavior, and to compensate for their influence in real time.
 Parameter variations, inherent nonlinearities, and unmodeled dynamics are treated as an aggregated error signal, from which a compensation signal is generated and injected into the control input.

-Disturbance observer–based control (DOBC) is a well-established approach for enhancing the robustness of control systems \cite{A19}.
-The classical frequency-domain disturbance observer originally proposed by Kouhei Ohnishi requires the inverse of a nominal plant model, which limits its applicability to nonlinear or non-minimum phase systems \cite{A20}.
+Disturbance observer–based control (DOBC) is a well-established approach for enhancing the robustness of control systems \cite{A15}.
+The classical frequency-domain disturbance observer originally proposed by Kouhei Ohnishi requires the inverse of a nominal plant model, which limits its applicability to nonlinear or non-minimum phase systems \cite{A16}.
 Although nonlinear extensions such as the approach proposed by Wen-Hua Chen avoid the explicit use of a plant inverse, they typically rely on assumptions regarding the disturbance structure and matching conditions in the disturbance channel.

-In contrast, MEC estimates the aggregate model error by comparing the outputs of the actual plant and a nominal model running in parallel, without requiring a plant inverse or matching conditions for disturbance channels.
+In contrast, MEC estimates the aggregate model error by comparing the outputs of the actual plant and a nominal model running in parallel, without requiring an explicit plant inverse and without imposing a specific structure on the disturbance channel.
 Owing to this structural simplicity, MEC is particularly suitable as an add-on compensator for nonlinear systems in which the baseline controller is designed via feedback linearization.